el-iot/buffer-tree/README.md

 ```

 This is a little inconvenient, as a lot of vertical space is taken up by directories with no buffers.
-You can set ``g:buffertree_compress`` to 1 to "compress" your trees where possible.
+You can set <code>g:buffertree_compress</code> to 1 to "compress" your trees where possible.
 In this case, the tree above would look like

 ```
 └─ home/el